 Currently the 0.3% threshold for Industrial Hemp limits farmers’ ability to cultivate this plant.
 Furthermore, the requirement that farmers destroy crops that test over 0.3% THC, including those crops that test up to 1% THC, famers have a real risk of economic hardship.
 The reality is that even at 1% THC limit on a dry weight basis, there is no psychoactivity.

 Tim Gordon, President of COHIA, articulates the Board’s position, “As President of COHIA, I stand in enthusiastic agreement with my fellow Board members with overwhelming support for a 1% THC threshold on a dry weight basis.
-At 1%, the opportunity for hemp farmers and producers to ensure success while striving to optimally produce hemp products with NO psychoactivity will boost the hemp industry in Colorado and give solidarity to economic expansion to new markets allowing our State and industry to thrive.”
+At 1%, the opportunity for hemp farmers and producers to ensure success while striving to optimally produce hemp products like cannabidiol, with NO psychoactivity, will boost the hemp industry in Colorado and give solidarity to economic expansion to new markets allowing our State and industry to thrive.”

 Please support the upcoming Industrial Hemp Farming Act, and an increase in the THC threshold from 0.3% to 1%.
 This will provide economic benefits to farmers, processors, manufacturers and distributors, and add badly needed tax revenue to our State.